 Dine or Stay at The Kennebunkport Inn

 The on-site Burleigh restaurant offers elevated takes on traditional pub fare (onion strings, fried brussels sprouts, deviled eggs, etc).
-The main dishes– chicken, pork, local seafood, and burgers– are slightly elevated and always expertly prepared.
+The entrees– chicken, pork, local seafood, and burgers– are elevated and always expertly prepared.
 This is a great place to stay if you want to be in town, as opposed to on the beach.

 Moreover, the Kennebunkport Inn hybridizes what feels like a traditional Maine B&B experience with the refined touches that high-end hotel goers look for when they travel.
 It’s nautical-inspired, without being hokey.
 It feels like someone’s home, albeit an extremely nice one with opulent period antiques and lavish linens.